flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Answer: The payout for the Fortune Six bet option in live baccarat, when the Banker wins with a two-card hand, is usually 20:1.

 Question: Explain Twin Tiger Pair
+Q: What is the Dragon Bonus in Baccarat?
 Answer: Dragon bonus is one of the side bet in Live Baccarat game that pays when the chosen hand has a natural win or when the chosen hand wins by at least 4 points difference (non-natural).
 The highest payout is 30 to 1 which is for non-natural that wins by 9 points difference.

+Question: What is a non-natural win in Baccarat?
+Answer: In Baccarat, a non-natural win refers to a winning hand that isn't a natural.
+A natural win occurs when the first two cards dealt to either the Player or the Banker total 8 or 9.
+If neither the Player nor the Banker achieves a natural win, the game proceeds, and additional cards might be drawn according to specific drawing rules.

+A non-natural win occurs when one side's final hand value is closer to 9 than the other but hasn't achieved an initial total of 8 or 9 with the first two cards.
+For instance, if the Player's or Banker's hand totals 6 or 7 at the end of the round and is higher than the opposing hand, it would result in a non-natural win for that side.

+Question: What are tie bets in Baccarat?
+Answer: In Baccarat, a tie bet refers to wagering on both the Player and Banker hands ending up with the same total points.
+If you bet on a tie and the final result is a tie between the two hands, you'll receive higher odds.
+However, ties are relatively rare, so this type of bet usually comes with higher payout odds.

 Question: what's different between big tiger and small tiger?
 Answer: The main difference between Big Tiger and Small Tiger lies in the conditions required for a win and the corresponding payout odds: